robinrowe/multiprocessing/SorterThreads/ReadMe.md

  2. The project must be uploaded to a public repository in github and the address of the repo be shared.

-make_project CodeTestSort
-make_main thread_sort
+Project: SorterThreads
+Program: ProducerConsumer

- 3. The main process must be a command line executable loads a file as input file(passed as an argument) each line of the file will represent an item to process a string composed by numeric characters or blank spaces, e.g: 15423123 931234 1) and an output file in which the results will be printed, a third argument to choose the sorting algorithm.
+ 3. The main process must be a command line executable loads a file as input file(passed as an argument) each line of the file will represent an item to process.

+ Usage: ProducerConsumer input_filename output_filename algorithm

+input_filename contains: a string composed by numeric characters or blank spaces, e.g: 15423123 931234 1.
+output_filename in which the results will be printed. algorithm is to choose the sorting algorithm.

  The amount of characters in each item will never exceed 100 chars.
  The amount of lines in the input file will never exceed 10000 lines.

-     1. E.g.:  /.*/ProducerConsumer  /path/to/InputFile /path/to/OutputFile algorithmToSort*/
+     E.g.:  ./ProducerConsumer  /path/to/InputFile /path/to/OutputFile algorithmToSort

- 4. For each item, a new WorkerThread must be created which will process the item make_class Producer Consumer Sorter
+ 4. For each item, a new WorkerThread must be created which will process the item

+Classes: Producer Consumer Sorter

 A maximum of 4 worker threads.
 Inside each thread: